Skip to main content

 In the meantime, we recommend commenting and/or voting on the related feature enhancements below on our Ideas and Suggestions board.
 That way, you’re notified via email if these feature enhancements are released.

-Will the Good Faith Estimate for Health Care Items and Services assessment template be made available for customers on the Starter plan?
+Will the Good Faith Estimate for Health Care Items and Services template be made available for customers on the Starter plan?

 That said, all of our customers can create Good Faith Estimates directly from a client’s Overview page.
 You can learn more by following the steps in our Creating a Good Faith Estimate for a client section.